kevinmcareavey/actual-causality/README.md

 # PyActualCausality
 A simple Python implementation of the (modified) Halpern-Pearl definition of actual causality.

-*Note that causal models are restricted to those with Boolean variables and structural equations are restricted to propositional formulas.*
+*Note that causal models are restricted to those with finite-domain endogenous variables and structural equations expressed using Python lambda expressions.*

 ## Examples